sofiaronnkvist/movement-reminder/README.md

-# MovementReminder Widget
+# Move Reminder Widget

 A Garmin Connect IQ widget that helps you stay active by providing gentle reminders to move throughout your day.

 ## Overview

-MovementReminder is a **widget** (not an app) that runs continuously in the background, monitoring inactivity and providing timely movement reminders.
+Move Reminder is a **widget** (not an app) that runs continuously in the background, monitoring inactivity and providing timely movement reminders.
 Perfect for desk workers, students, and anyone looking to maintain a more active lifestyle.

 ## Features